ikofish/megan-test/notes.md

 also, explain what "git remote" does -- that sets the remote branch? do you have to use it every time?

 what does "Changes not staged for commit" mean? how do you stage?
+ -- OK, so you have to use git add again, apparently, for each changed file